Royal Charter

 On 1st July 2013 the Royal Charter became effective with a similar set of Rules operating as before.

-“A Royal Charter exists as a dormant shell only.
+Learned Counsel specialising in the implementation of Royal Charters states in his Opinion:- “A Royal Charter exists as a dormant shell only.
 It can only start to operate once the undertaking and assets (plus any liabilities, where appropriate) of the unincorporated form of the MCC have transferred to it.
-It seems that a key part of that exercise will be to ensure that the MCC’s Membership transfers to the Charter body – something that might usually be undertaken at the point of subscription renewal”.
-Members have not been notified of any change in their Subscription arrangements that continue to be levied and paid into the same MCC Bank Account as before.
+It seems that a key part of that exercise will be to ensure that the MCC’s Membership transfers to the one Body Corporate – something that might usually be undertaken at the point of subscription renewal”.
+Members have not been notified of any change in their Subscription payments that continue to be levied and paid into the same MCC Bank Account .

-The implications here are serious with the fact that no comprehensive restructuring has taken place and the MCC Committee must remain culpable :- 1) the status of Lord’s Cricket Ground is uncertain and open to potential execution *(ISWP) 2) the status and role of the Club Trustees remain undetermined (ISWP) 3) no form of democratic government requiring Member approval at SGM, is in place to fulfil the requirements of a pre-eminent Royal Charter Incorporation.
+The implications here are serious with the fact that no comprehensive restructuring has taken place and the MCC Committee must remain culpable:- 1) the status of Lord’s Cricket Ground is uncertain and open to potential execution (ISWP) 2) the status and role of the Club Trustees remain undetermined (ISWP) 3) no form of democratic government requiring Member approval at SGM, is in place to fulfil the requirements of a pre-eminent democratic Royal Charter Incorporation.

 Resolution